Packing Your Items For The Journey

 Your Packing Options

 Your best money saving option is to buy or gather packing supplies and pack as much as you can on your own.
 We would be happy to advise you throughout the process, so please give us a call with any questions you may have.
 You can purchase packing and wrapping materials (boxes, tape, blankets) from Home Depot, U-Haul, etc. Keep in mind we will still need to wrap your furniture items to prevent damage.

-Want us to do all or some of your packing for you?
+Want us to do all, or some of your packing - or unpacking - for you?
 Our well-trained and experienced crew will provide top-notch packing services and supplies to make sure your moving day is hassle free.
-Ask your move coordinator for more information.
+Ask your relocation consultant for more information.

 Fill Up Boxes Completely

 Pack boxes all the way to the top before sealing.
 When boxes are not full they tend to collapse during transit.
 We recommend paper, bubble wrap, towels, books or any items that are NOT delicate to use as filler to make sure the box can have other boxes stacked on it without it collapsing.

 If you have fragile items, you can leave those aside and let us pack them for you.
 If you do pack them, do so carefully in separate boxes with plenty of cushioning material like newspaper, bubble wrap, or foam peanuts.
 Label those boxes as "FRAGILE."
 Draw an arrow on the side of the box to point towards the top.
 Try to keep the weight of each box at 40 pounds or less so they are easier to move around.

 Drawers and cabinets should be emptied to prevent furniture damage due to stress of extra weight.
 Furniture should be well wrapped and protected by blankets and cardboard.